ITRav4/PlexRedirect/README.md

 ## Want to help out?
 Want to  make PlexRedirect better?
 Feel free to fork the repo and submit a pull request!

+## Troubleshooting
+I can't get ping to show my server online or offline!
+* Check to see if you can semicolons where you changed "document.domain" to your IP address or to a DNS service.
+Something like "192.168.1.1" or "mydns.dnservice.com"

 ## License
 Licensed under The MIT License.
 The Plex logo and name are copyright of Plex Inc.